Cellphone apps designed to track covid-19 spread struggle worldwide amid privacy concerns

 Critics argue such decisions have hobbled the effectiveness of the resulting apps.

 A bigger problem may well be simple distrust or, perhaps, disinterest.
-Many researchers say about two-thirds of a state or nation’s population must use a covid-19 smartphone app for it to report a useful number of contacts between infected and uninfected people.
+Many researchers say about two-thirds of a state or nation’s population must use a coronavirus smartphone app for it to report a useful number of contacts between infected and uninfected people.
 Few nations have gotten beyond 1 in 5 residents downloading the apps, though some researchers say even small percentages might have some value.

-Even countries that boast millions of downloads don’t begin to approach the two-thirds standard: Ireland’s reported 1.3 million downloads, out of nearly 5 million residents, is a rate of 26 percent, and Switzerland’s 2 million downloads out of 8.5 million residents, is just over 23 percent.
+Even countries that boast millions of downloads don’t begin to approach the two-thirds standard: Ireland’s reported 1.3 million downloads, out of nearly 5 million residents is a rate of 26 percent, and Switzerland’s 2 million downloads out of 8.5 million residents, is just over 23 percent.
 But in most nations using the Google-Apple software, the percentages are lower.

-In the first three weeks after the June launch of France’s StopCovid app, for example, only 68 people used it to report a positive test for covid-19.
+In the first three weeks after the June launch of France’s StopCovid app, for example, only 68 people used it to report a positive test for the coronavirus.
 They had come into contact with just 14 others who were using the app.
-France’s covid infection rate has zoomed in the past month; on Sunday, the country’s public health agency reported a second day in a row with more than 3,000 new cases.
+France’s coronavirus infection rate has zoomed in the past month; on Sunday, the country’s public health agency reported a second day in a row with more than 3,000 new cases.

 As of midnight Sunday, Virginia’s app has been downloaded 356,777 times, slightly more than 8 percent of Virginians 18 to 65 with a smartphone, according to Julie Grimes, the public information officer for the Virginia Department of Health.
 Virginia’s total population is 8.6 million.